taxeus/taxeus-payment-msg-publisher/README.md

 # taxeus-payment-msg-publisher

-Google Cloud Function to publish messages into a Pub/Sub Topic
+Google Cloud Function to publish messages to a Pub/Sub Topic.